 With Cellar Tours, you can explore this incredible region of France, discovering its charming villages and towns, its unique cuisine, and wines on an Alsace Food and Wine tour.
 The charms of Alsace – its gorgeous landscapes, hilltop villages, and excellent gastronomy, to name but a few – are innumerable and irresistible.

 L’Aperitif in Alsace

 With grapes like Riesling, Gewürztraminer, and Muscat, there are several aromatic white Alsatian wines to choose from for l’aperitif.
-For something more festive, reach for a Crémant d’Alsace as an affordable sparkling wine made in the traditional method like Champagne.
+For something more festive, reach for a Crémant d’Alsace as an affordable sparkling wine that is made in the traditional method of Champagne.
 For l’aperitif, pretzels or bretzels are commonly enjoyed alongside a glass of bubbly or a frothy beer.
 The bow-shaped bretzels are baked until golden brown and salted.
 Alternatively, you’ll find pretzels topped with cumin seeds, minced onions, or smoked salts.
 They’re frequently served at local bakeries or in bistros and bars.